-A WARNING label such as the following is located near the LP gas container.

-Any overfilling of the LP gas containers can result in uncontrolled gas flow-a prime condition for a fire or explosion.
+A WARNING label is located near the LP Any overfilling of the result in uncontrolled condition for a fire or such as the following gas container.

-The LP container (Figure 2-3) must be filled to
+The LP container filled to only 80

 DO NOT FILL the LP container to more than 80 percent of capacity.